 Re-Install The Culprit Apps

-If crashing issue has occurred while launching an app, you had better re-install the culprit apps.
+If the crashing issue has occurred while launching an app, you had better re-install the culprit apps.
 Redoing it again has the potential to solve it.

 Factory resetting can help solve the problem.
 Why not reset the entire setting of your iOS device in order to have a fresh stance?
 Though there is no guarantee whether it will resolve the crashing issue or not, it is worth trying.